kesne/characters/README.md

-# letters
+# Characters

-Some modules exposing letters.
+Some modules exposing characters.